ricardodarocha/rust-svelte-dashboard/README.md

 ## How to try this

-Firs run the api in port 8080.
+First run the api in port 8080.
 You can see a mock [here]() 🚧 _soon_

 Clone this repositorio [Git](https://github.com/ricardodarocha/rust-svelte-dashboard.git)